 The family pursued all legal options to exercise their rights and find out about the disappearance of their missing family members.
 After the Mexican state did not comply with the recommendations sent by the Inter-American Commission, the case reached the Inter-American Commission on Human Rights in 2016 as the only way to attempt to provide protection to the victims.

 The Mexican advocacy group, the Center for Women’s Human Rights, which legally represented the Alvarado family, stated that different investigations into the case revealed that the military forces were behind the disappearance.

-In 2018, the court recognized that the disappearance of the three family members had members of the military involved and that the state failed to adequately carry out investigations into the matter.
+In 2018, the court recognized that the disappearance of the three family members had members of the military involved and that the state failed to carry out investigations into the matter adequately.

 The court established that the state moved the case to the military jurisdiction, highlighting the lack of audit carried out on military operatives.
-It also established that the state was responsible for not carrying out its obligations to conduct a prompt investigation into the disappearance.
+It also established that the state was responsible for failing to conduct a prompt investigation into the disappearance.

 The question remains if the evidence did not indicate a direct military involvement, how would the court approach the scenario then?

 Civil Rights Claims